YatinLokhande/SQl---Finance-Supply-Chain-Analytics/README.md

-**AtliQ Hardware Finance and Supply Chain Analytics**

-**Project Overview**
+AtliQ-Hardwares-Finance-and-Supply-Chain-Analytics

+Project Overview

-This project aims to extract valuable insights from a provided database containing sales, product, customer, and regional information for Atliq Hardware.
-By addressing specific questions related to sales reports, market analysis, customer behavior, and supply chain forecasting, the project seeks to optimize decision-making and operational efficiency.
+This project leverages a MySQL database containing Atliq Hardware's sales, product, customer, and regional data to generate valuable insights.
+By addressing specific questions on sales reports, market analysis, customer behavior, and supply chain forecasting, the project aims to optimize decision-making and operational efficiency for Atliq Hardware.

-**About AtliQ Hardwares and Problem Statement**

-AtliQ Hardware is a prominent hardware company specializing in PCs, printers, mice, and computers with a global presence.
-The company faces performance issues due to the growing size of Excel files, leading to inefficiencies and unresponsiveness.
-To address this, AtliQ Hardware has initiated a project, assembling a team of data analysts to utilize MySQL as their database management system.
-Their goal is to extract meaningful insights to enhance decision-making and optimize operations, ultimately improving overall performance.

-**Project Structure**

-**SQL Queries used for data extraction and analysis.**

-**Questions to Answer:**
-Addresses specific inquiries, including generating sales reports, calculating gross sales, identifying top markets, products, and customers, and performing supply chain forecasting.

-**Skills Learnt:**
-crafting User-Defined Functions,
+Project Structure
+The project is organized as follows:

+SQL Queries: Contains the SQL queries used to extract and analyze the data.
+Questions to Answer: The project addresses the following questions:
+Generate a Croma India product-wise sales report for fiscal year 2021.
+Calculate the gross monthly total sales report for Croma India.
+Generate a yearly report for Croma India, with columns for fiscal year and the total gross sales amount in that year.
+Determine the top market, product, and customers for a given fiscal year.
+Calculate the net sales percentage share globally and by region, specifically in the APAC region.
+Retrieve the top 2 markets in every region by their gross sales monthly for fiscal year 2021.
+Perform supply chain forecasting for quantity.
+(More details required for this question

+Skills Developed:
-working with Database Views and Stored Procedures, employing Window Functions, managing Temporary Tables, understanding Indexes and Database Creation/Update, ensuring Data Integrity, and handling various data types.
+User-Defined Functions, Database Views & Stored Procedures, Window Functions, Temporary Tables, Indexing, Database Creation/Update, Data Integrity, and data type handling.

-**Project Highlights**

-Throughout the project, significant insights were uncovered:

-- Amazon recorded the highest net sales of 109.03M in fiscal year 2021, followed by AtliQ Exclusive with 79.92M.
-- The Indian market generated the highest net sales of 210.67M in fiscal year 2021, followed by the USA with 132.05M.
+Key Findings

+Top Customers (FY 2021):
+Amazon: 109.03M net sales
+AtliQ Exclusive: 79.92M net sales
+Top Markets (FY 2021):
+India: 210.67M net sales
+USA: 132.05M net sales
+Customer Contribution (FY 2021):
-- Amazon contributed 13.23% of total net sales among all customers in fiscal year 2021.
+Amazon: 13.23% total net sales
-- In the APAC region, Amazon accounted for the highest net sales percentage of 12.99% among other customers in 2021.
-- In the APAC region, India ranked first in terms of total gross sales.
+Highest contribution in APAC region (12.99%)
+Top Gross Sales Region (FY 2021): APAC (India)